TrialHammer/Ether-Iris-overworld/README.md

   * ~~You generally won't be happy to see it unless you're me.~~
 * Altered the spawn rate for Trail Ruins and Trial Chambers.
   * Players can visit these places more often during the period to get resources exclusive to them.
-* ~~Added a custom loot table to generate Pottery Sherds around the world.~~
-  * ~~This includes fixing the loot table errors in the default pack.~~
-  * ~~Almost all chests / barrels around the world have some chance to generate sherds.~~
-  * No. This is not working.
-We turned to use mob drops.

 If you do want to use it, the simplest way is to download this pack and replace it with the default overworld pack.